 - Is trained and committed to the nine points of BSA Safety Afloat and/or the eight points of Safe Swim Defense.

 Unit leadership that accompanies the unit on an outing handles the first and last bulleted points above.
 However, under appropriate circumstances, the unit leader may delegate responsibility to trained individuals within the unit or to on-site professionals for the second and third bulleted points above.
-For example, a Scout troop at a water park with trained lifeguards on duty need not assign separate unit personnel to perform water rescue.
+For example, a Scouts BSA troop at a water park with trained lifeguards on duty need not assign separate unit personnel to perform water rescue.
 A Venturing crew on a whitewater excursion may rely on a licensed outfitter to provide the necessary equipment and trained guides.